The

 Spellcasting

-At 2nd level, you learn to draw upon the primal magic of the natural world to enhance your survival and combat skills:
+Also at 2nd level, you learn to channel the primal magic of the natural world to enhance your survival and combat skills:

-The Ranger table above shows how many spell slots you have to cast spells.
-To cast a Ranger spell of 1st-level or higher, you must expend a slot of the spell's level or higher.
-You regain all of your expended spell slots when you finish a long rest.
+The Ranger class table shows the number and level of the spell slots you have to cast your spells.
+To cast a Ranger spell of 1st-level or higher, you expend a slot of that spell's level or higher.
+You regain all spell slots when you finish a long rest.

 Spellcasting Ability

-Your power is drawn from an intuitive knowledge of nature, so Wisdom is your spellcasting ability for Ranger spells.
-You use Wisdom when a spell refers to your spellcasting ability, your Spell save DC, or when you make a spell attack roll.
+Your power is drawn from your bond with nature, so Wisdom is your spellcasting ability.
+Use Wisdom when a spell refers to Spellcasting ability, your Spell save DC, or a spell attack roll:

 + your Wisdom modifier